GenesisFR/HowToBecomeGoodAtShooters/README.md

 - the Survivalist medkit acts as a sphere so you can heal people above/below you
 - the weak points on dead mobs can be destroyed
 - when using a medkit with the No Regen/Hard To Earn/Fragile Armor directives, use Perfectly Efficient to save medkits
-- when you're down to 1 HP, you have a 1-2s buffer (not in PVP) to take cover before going down, it's disabled until you're back to full health, which takes around 30s without taking damage
+- when you're down to 1 HP from full HP, there is a one shot protection granting you about 1-2s of invulnerability (not in PVP), it's disabled until you're back to full HP, which takes around 30s without taking damage
 - you can bounce grenade launcher rounds off walls and ceilings
 - you can donate resources from the Projects tab on your map
 - you can instantly decon all items marked for junk if you hold TAB while moving the mouse or press SHIFT + TAB